-The simulated relative poverty rates in 2018 are close to those calculated with the original dataset (see Table 4.10 in Annex 3).
-The largest discrepancy (ratio of poverty rates = 0.84) arises when the total poverty rate is evaluated at the 40% of median household disposable income.
-In all other cases the discrepancies are smaller.
+The simulated relative poverty rates in 2019 are close to those calculated with the original dataset.
+The largest discrepancies arise when the total poverty rate is evaluated at the 40% (ratio of poverty rates -0.81) and at the 50% (ratio of poverty rates -0.87) of median household disposable income.
+In other cases the discrepancies are smaller.

-The poverty rates by age group are underestimated, the most for the age group 0-15 (ratio 0.88).
+The poverty rates by age group are underestimated, the most for the age group 0-15 (ratio 0.89).